‘Bachelorette’ Rachel Lindsay Marries Bryan Abasolo In Dream Destination Wedding In Mexico

 The Bachelorette star added that she chose a lightweight, airy dress because she wanted to be able to “move around on the dance floor” at her wedding reception.

 In a previous interview with Entertainment Tonight, Lindsay revealed that Rahm even designed the stunning embellished dress she wore when Abasolo proposed to her in 2017.
-Former Bachelorette Ashley Herbert also wore a Rahm-designed dress for her 2012 televised wedding to J.P.
+Former Bachelorette Ashley Hebert also wore a Rahm-designed dress for her 2012 televised wedding to J.P.
 Rosenbaum.

 All About the Romantic Wedding Gown The Bachelorette's Rachel Lindsay Wore to Marry Bryan Abasolo https://t.co/yiVAtTEBSs